nathanieljcarlson/cardenolideR/README.md

 **An R package for identifying cardenolides from HPLC chromatogram files.**
 =======
-**An R package for identifying cardenolides from HPLC chromatograms.**
 cardenolideR leverages [chromatographR](https://ethanbass.github.io/chromatographR/) to read, preprocess, and analyze chromatograms, allowing both automated and manual identification of candidate cardenolides.

 ---